Content on this page was generated by AI and has not been manually reviewed.

 • An understanding of the bot’s purpose and the commands you plan to implement

 If you don’t have a server yet, create one in Discord so you can test your bot in a controlled environment.
-How to remove a discord server step by step guide: Quick, clean delete, ownership transfer, and backup tips
+Activate Windows Server 2012 R2 For Free Step By Step Guide 2026

 Step 1: Create a Bot in the Discord Developer Portal